senthilkumar4125/root-project/README.md

 - Default AWS region is `ap-south-1` (Mumbai).
 Change in infra/variables.tf if needed.
 - Terraform uses local tfstate here.
 For teams, configure S3 backend and DynamoDB locking.
 - use mumbai (default region )
+- demo video will be release in youtube